Make a universal forwarder part of a system image

 outputs.conf.
 See "Deployment overview" for information.

-For information on distributing configuration changes across multiple universal forwarders, see "About deployment server" in the Updating Splunk Enterprise Instances manual.
+For information on distributing configuration changes across multiple universal forwarders, see "About deployment server".

 Test the deployment

 Test your configured universal forwarder on a single machine, to make sure it functions correctly, before deploying the universal forwarder across your environment.
-When testing the deployment, ask these questions:
+Confirm that the universal forwarder is getting the desired inputs and sending the right outputs to the indexer.
+You can use the deployment monitor to validate the universal forwarder.

 Remotely deploy a *nix universal forwarder with a static configuration